keul/TinyLogAnalyzer/README.txt

         simply hh:mm, like "09:21:30" or "09:21".
 Those filter are used for skip record that are registered "too late at night" or "too early in the morning".

+        --skip-timeperiod-start=SKIP_TIME_START
+                            do not analyse records before the given time --skip-timeperiod-end=SKIP_TIME_END
+                            do not analyse records later the given time

+      Default configuration profiles:
+        You can read a set of default configuration options from a ".tinylogan" file placed in the user's home directory.
+If this file is found, parameters from the "DEFAULT" section are read, but you can also add other sections.
+You can always override those options from the command line.

+        -c PROFILE          read a different profile section than DEFAULT -U                  Ignore the user default profile file (if exists) --example-profile   Print out an example profile file, then exit.
+You can put this output in a ".tinylogan" file in your home, then customize it

+You can also configure your defaults values in a ``.tinylogan`` config file placed in your user's home.
+Read help above for details.

 Results
 =======